 If you have not yet written papers that meet these criteria, you should consult with your advisor to determine whether your career path includes courses with writing intensive assignments.
 If so, you can apply for the waiver after you have accumulated a qualifying portfolio.
 If not, you should take the required writing course.

 You can access the online waiver application here.
 A waiver, when granted, exempts a student from the required course.
 Transfer credits are NOT substituted.

 To schedule an exam, or for any other questions or concerns about the Writing Proficiency Exam, please contact the EWP Writing Proficiency Team at firstname.lastname@example.org.

 Fulfilling the New York University/Writing Proficiency Exam Requirement

-Students who fail the Writing Proficiency Exam are required to take a four-credit course, EXPOS-UA 13), or an equivalent, recommended by the Writing Proficiency Exam team, or in consultation with an academic advisor.
+Students who fail the Writing Proficiency Exam are required to take a four-credit course, Writing Tutorial (EXPOS-UA 13), or an equivalent, recommended by the Writing Proficiency Exam team, or in consultation with an academic advisor.

 If you have further questions or concerns, you may contact the EWP Writing Proficiency Team at email@example.com.